Skip to main content

 RAC Meeting 1 Agenda

-Newly amended rules concerning wetlands in Oregon bring new efficiencies for property owners, consultants, and the state by addressing the common reasons projects are delayed.
+Newly amended rules in OAR 141-190 concerning wetlands in Oregon bring new efficiencies for property owners, consultants, and the state by addressing the common reasons projects are delayed.
+The Department filed the final rule language with the Secretary of State with an effective date of June 1, 2023.

 These rules provide guidelines and processes for making wetland jurisdictional determinations and the technical requirements for submitting a wetland delineation report to the Department.
 Wetland determinations and delineations help property owners know whether a permit may be required to remove or add materials in Oregon’s wetlands and waters.
-Consultants with specialized expertise map the exact boundaries of wetlands or other waters on a site and submit these reports to Department staff for review.
+Consultants with specialized expertise map the exact boundaries of wetlands or other waters on a site and submit these reports to DSL staff for review.

 Current Status